tpremoli/ADMIRE-DL/README.md

 - `mni_lin_1mm_brain.nii.gz`: A brain that has been linearly registered to the MNI152 1mm template
 - `mni_nonlin_1mm_brain.nii.gz`: A brain that has been non-linearly registered to the MNI152 1mm template
 - `mni_nonlin_2mm_brain.nii.gz`: A brain that has been linearly registered to the MNI152 2mm template

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This license applies to all code in this repository, with the exception of the `supplemental_files/extensions` folder, which contains code from the FSL project, which is licensed under the GNU General Public License v2.0.

+## Acknowledgments

+- The FSL project, for providing the tools used in this project.
+Read more about FSL [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/)
+- The ADNI project, for providing the ADNI dataset.
+Read more about the ADNI project [here](https://adni.loni.usc.edu/)
+- The OASIS project, for providing the OASIS dataset Read more about the OASIS project [here](https://www.oasis-brains.org/)